Xeriscape Trees & Shrubs

-Bur oak, bigtooth maple, common hackberry, Kentucky coffee tree, thornless honey locust and western catalpa are examples of deciduous trees that are adapted to xeriscapes.
-Note that all trees require adequate water during the minimum two-year establishment period.
+Bur oak, golden rain tree, common hackberry, Kentucky coffee tree, thornless honey locust and western catalpa are examples of large deciduous trees that are adapted to xeriscapes.
+Small xeric trees include big-tooth maple, tatarian maple, Russian hawthorne, piñyon pine and gambel oak.
+Note that all trees require adequate water during the minimum two to three year establishment period.

-Evergreen trees for xeriscapes include ponderosa pine, bristlecone pine, Rocky Mountain juniper, one-seed juniper and pinyon pine.
+Evergreen trees for xeriscapes include ponderosa pine, Rocky Mountain juniper and one-seed juniper.
 These are native to the low drainage areas in the plains, as well as the foothills and mountains where slightly more water is available.

 Many nurseries have xeriscape sections that feature these trees and shrubs, and staff who can guide you to other xeriscape plants.